dittoeth/docs/docs/technical/nft.md

 To mint an NFT, the following criteria must be met:

 1. The market must not be frozen.
-2. The `shortRecord` must be valid (i.e. the `shortRecord` ID must be between 2 and their max number of shortRecords, `shortRecord` must not be closed)
+2. The `shortRecord` must be valid (i.e. the `shortRecord` ercDebt must be > 0, `shortRecord` must not be closed)
 3. The `shortRecord` must not already have a non-zero `tokenId`

-The system does not permit minting the last `shortRecord` of a shorter (id = 254) since the last `shortRecord` of a shorter is reserved for [special behavior](../technical/misc#shortrecord-id-dos-protection).
 The system relies on `shortRecord.tokenId` to mark whether an NFT of a short has been minted.
 Each NFT minted is assigned a unique `tokenId` based on a global `tokenIdCounter`.
 This counter monotonically increases and never decreases. `tokenIdCounter` is a uint40 because the assumption is that it will never hit the max value of ~1T.
 For reference, Ethereum had ~2B total tx as of 2023 and NFT transaction is a small fraction of that.

 The ownership of the NFT is tracked by the `nftMapping`.